Fairleigh Dickinson University, Florham Campus

 Colleges of Study

 Silberman College of Business is accredited by AACSB International (the Association to Advance Collegiate Schools of Business) -- the premier accrediting body for schools of business worldwide.
 Silberman College prepares students for positions of responsibility in a global business community characterized by rapid technological and social change.
-In addition to campus-based studies, the Silberman College hosts its executive MBA and leadership development programs at the Wyndham Hamilton Park Hotel and Conference Center, adjacent to the college's grounds, and a fully online MS in Digital Marketing as well as options for a fully online MS in Accounting and fully online MBA.
+In addition to campus-based studies, the Silberman College hosts its executive MBA and leadership development programs at the Wyndham Hamilton Park Hotel and Conference Center, adjacent to the college's grounds, and a fully online MS in Digital Marketing as well as options for a fully online MS in Accounting, MS in Supply Chain Management, and MBA.

 Petrocelli College, the university's most entrepreneurial unit, is charged with creating programs that respond to emerging educational needs in key markets, such as government, public service, homeland security, and hospitality.
 It expands the university's outreach through off-campus programming, distance learning, and blended learning.
-The college offers numerous graduate programs: the Master of Administrative Science (MAS), the Master of Student Services Administration (available online), , the Master of Sports Administration, the MS in Homeland Security, the MS in Hospitality Management, and the fully online MS in Service Innovation and Leadership.
+The college offers numerous graduate programs: the Master of Administrative Science, the Master of Student Services Administrationthe Master of Sports Administration, and the MS in Cyber and Homeland Security Adminstration offer an online option.
+The MS in Hospitality Management, and the fully online MS in Service Innovation and Leadership are also available.

 The School of Public and Global Affairs founded in 2018 is a unique graduate school that attracts outstanding students from Canada, the U.K. and the U.S. with the goal of preparing them for substantial advancement in their public or non-profit career, or to launch a new career in public service.
 The school offers graduate studies including the Master of Public Administration and the Master of Arts in Global Affairs.